How to Install VSCodium on Ubuntu Linux

 From application menu:

-Launch VSCodium through Ubuntu’s application menu:
+Alternatively, you can launch VSCodium through Ubuntu’s application menu:

-• Click Activities in the top-left corner
+• First, click Activities in the top-left corner

 • Then click Show Applications (grid icon at the bottom of the dock)

-• Find and click VSCodium
+• Finally, find and click VSCodium

 Verify the Installation